The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Infinitesimal rigidity of the Thurston metric

 Despite our increased understanding of the infinitesimal and global structure of Thurston's Finsler metric on Teichm\"uller space, there is still much that remains mysterious.
 We list some of the questions we have under consideration:

-\begin{question} The notion of \emph{maximal ratio-maximising chain-recurrent lamination} \cite[Theorem~8.2]{ThS} and its role in Thurston's theory of stretch maps as being (intuitively speaking) ``extremal'' stretch maps \cite[Theorem~8.4]{ThS} suggests that stretch vectors with respect to maximal ratio-maximising chain-recurrent laminations should constitute extreme points of the faces of $\mathbf{S}_x$.
-This is unproven except when $S$ is the $1$-cusped torus or the $4$-cusped sphere, and/or possibly as a statement which is ``generically'' true (and even this is not without subtleties).
+\begin{question} The notion of \emph{maximal ratio-maximising chain-recurrent lamination} \cite[Theorem~8.2]{ThS} and its role in Thurston's theory of stretch maps as being (intuitively speaking) ``extremal'' stretch maps \cite[Theorem~8.4]{ThS} suggests that stretch vectors with respect to maximal chain-recurrent laminations should constitute extreme points of the faces of $\mathbf{S}_x$.
+This is unproven except when $S$ is a one-cusped torus or a four-cusped sphere, and/or possibly as a statement which is ``generically'' true (and even this is not without subtleties).
 Is this, in fact, true? \end{question}

 \begin{question}

 What are the dimensions, codimensions, face-dimensions and adherence-dimensions of arbitrary faces in $\mathbf{S}_x$ and $\mathbf{S}_x^*$? \end{question}